SailBlade/PredictStockPriceWithRNN/README.md

 4. Run `python main.py --help` to check the available command line args.
 5. Run `python main.py` to train the model.

+### Added some feature by sailblade
+1. support python 3.6
+2. change S&P500 to Shanghai.

 For examples,
 - Train a model only on SP500.csv; no embedding